plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 2. Uncommon; or,
 3. Rare;

-Common and Uncommon Items located are on the back of Supplies, while Rare Items are on Rare Item cards with their own face and back.
+Common and Uncommon Items located are on the back of Supplies, while Rare Items are on Rare Item cards.
 There are three copies of every Common Item, two copies of every Uncommon Item, and one copy of every Rare Item.

 ## Slots